hblovo/MLops/pre-materials/README.md

 - After you get the confirmation that you have been added to the CSC project used by the course, Please go to [https://my.csc.fi](https://my.csc.fi/dashboard) -> Click "Projects" in the left panel -> Click the "Engineering of ML systems course" project -> Agree to the general terms & conditions of cPouta as shown below.
 <img src="./docs/images/cpouta-terms.png" width=300 />

+## Computer requirements

+The course exerices assume that you have a computer with atleast the following:
+- 8 CPUs
+- 16GB RAM
+- 100GB of free diskpace
+- Ethernet cable

+**The course was originally designed for Ubuntu 22.04**, which causes different dependency problems for other operating systems. **Our recommendation is for all students to create a virtual machine using virtualbox with a provided frozen image of Ubuntu 22.04 (people with the same operating system included)** to reduce the amount of unknown variables created by multiple operating systems.
+Other ways of setup can make **you to do more manual setup work than actual exercise work later down the line**, as:
+- Teaching assistants don't have access to multiple computers with different operating systems
+- It is time consuming and sometimes impossible to replicate your unique computer configuration
+- Small monthly changes in different operating system ecosystems can easily break used depedencies
+- Changes in the used depedencies already create different maintance challenges for the exercises

 ## Set up the course environment
 **Warning**: It may take up to a few hours to finish the environment setup, so remember to reserve enough time for this part.